NawodithaHerath/CPS---Centralized-Process-Automation-System--CPAS/README.md

 The project is motivated by the need to automate internal auditing processes, providing a solution to challenges in data management, communication, resource planning, monitoring, and decision support.

-This repository holds a all the coding file that built the C**Centralized Process Automation System** project based on the Codeigniter 4 framework.
+This repository holds a all the coding file that built the **Centralized Process Automation System** project based on the Codeigniter 4 framework.
 Code structure based on the Codeigniter 4 framework and all the files are strucutred following the Codeigniter 4 framework corde's structureing rules.

-More before information about the development of this project is , it is requiered to understand the Codeigniter 4 framework in first hand.
-[CodeIgniter 4](https://codeigniter.com/user_guide/intro/index.html) .
+More before information about the development of this project, it is requiered to understand the Codeigniter 4 framework in first hand.
+[CodeIgniter 4](https://codeigniter.com/user_guide/intro/index.html)

 The user guide corresponding to the cording structure of the Centralized Process Automation System.